prettier/prettier/website/versioned_docs/version-stable/api.md

 - The path of the configuration file.
 - `null`, if no file was found.

+The promise will be rejected if there was an error parsing the configuration file.

 If `filePath` is not provided, the path of the configuration file in the current directory will be returned.

 ```js